Children need to see that their parents can get on

 All children are affected when their parents separate, no matter what their backgrounds.
-The difference that parents can make is the degree to which their children are affected.
+The difference that parents can make is to the degree of the effect.

 Research shows that behavioural problems, peer relationships, achievement in school, self-esteem, social competence and psychological adjustment are among the consequences of parental separation.